I/O Port Racing Supplies Home

 How to choose a Head and Neck Restraint

 When you sit in the race car with all your equipment on, with the HANS attached to the helmet and you find that you are looking at your feet instead of through the windshield, chances are that the HANS device is conflicting with the headrest.
-If the top of the HANS device is hitting the top of the headrest, then you need a device with a greater angle.
-Go from a 20-degree device to a 30-degree device.
+If the top of the HANS device is hitting the top of the headrest, then you need you need to adjust to a greater angle.
+Go from a 20-degree adjustment to a 30-degree adjustment.
 If you find the bottom of the HANS is hitting the bottom of the headrest, then you need a device with a lesser angle.
-Go from a 30-degree device to a 20-degree device.
+Go from a 30-degree adjustment to a 20-degree adjustment.
+The Adjustable device eliminates the need to decide the angle needed.
+You can adjust it to fit the seat you are driving in after purchase.
+If you hop from car to car, you can purchase only one device and adjust it for each situation.

 The part of the HANS device behind the helmet should not contact the seat.
 It should be parallel to the back of the helmet and to the headrest.

 The choice between a medium and a large is pretty simple.
 If your neck is 16-1/2" or larger, get a large size.
 If smaller, between 14" and 16-1/2", get a medium.
+The size will not determine safety, it will only determine comfort.

 Size is determined by your chest size.
 Measure your chest diameter (with driving suit on) and then pick the size range that covers your measurement.